tank-bohr/blog.bohr.su/_posts/2020-06-27-How-to-implement-http-proxy-in-Erlang.md

 Now we are using `{packet, raw}` because it's not really our business what traffic will go to the target host.
 Most likely it will be an ecrypted https-traffic.
 Thus it's just bytes for us.

-After tunnel connection is established we should notify client that COONECT requst is over an it can start sending the main request.
+After tunnel connection is established we should notify client that CONNECT requst is over an it can start sending the main request.
 Also we need to change socket mode from `http` to `raw` for client socket as well

 {% highlight erlang %}
 ok = inet:setopts(ClientSocket, [{packet, raw}]),